Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 “A brand is a name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers” (American Marketing Association).

-You can distill this into a way to set you apart in your customer/target audience’s eyes from other providers offering the same services as you.
+You can distill this into the way you set yourself apart in your customer/target audience’s eyes from other providers offering the same services as you.

 In other words - so you don’t look like other yoga teachers or wellbeing professionals.
 The key word in this sentence is DISTINCT. i.e. unique, looks different and differentiates you from other people in your sector.

 If that’s why branding exists, then why the fuck do so many yoga businesses have essentially the exact same logo?

 It’s just totally against what the actual point is.
-You shouldn’t look like everyone else.
-So don’t use the same visuals as everyone else.

 The issue with looking the same as everyone from a wellness perspective